squamishaccess/squamishaccess-functions/README.md

 This is a [Rust](https://www.rust-lang.org/) project.
 To build, run `cargo build`.
 If you do not have the rust compiler available, install it with [rustup](https://rustup.rs).

-The actual PayPal IPN handler is in `ipn_handler.rs`.
+The actual PayPal IPN handler is in `src/ipn_handler.rs`.
 Everything else is server setup / azure function compatibility.

 The code is formatted using `cargo fmt`.
 Install via `cargo install rustfmt`.